KPS 9566: Documentation and relationship to Unicode

 In August 2000, the North Korean national body submitted a more detailed version of their requests in a series of five consecutive proposals.
 These requested the addition of 14 additional jamo characters, the addition of 82 symbol characters, and the use of the term "Korean alphabet" instead of "Hangul", provided supporting evidence for the North Korean collation order, and requested addition of the North Korean Hanja repertoire.
 These proposals were discussed in two meetings between North Korean, South Korean, Swedish and other WG2 representatives in September 2000, in which the North Korean body was asked to provide manuscript evidence for the additional jamo characters, to resubmit their symbols proposal with symbols which had already been accepted into Unicode removed, and to consider using ISO/IEC 14651, then at final draft stage, for collation purposes.

 In September 2001, the North Korean national body submitted a revised series of proposals requesting the addition of several KPS 9566 and KPS 10721 characters, including 70 symbol characters, to Unicode.
 In this version of the proposal, a section of document excerpts demonstrating use of several characters and short explanations of their purpose was included.
 The Workers' Party of Korea symbol was named the "Hammer and Sickle and Brush", renamed from "Mark of the Workers' Party of Korea" in earlier versions of the proposal, and justified as being used as an identifying symbol on maps.
 As justification for the proposed characters for leaders' names, they explained that the leaders' names often appear with a different size and font weight in North Korean publications for the purpose of emphasis.
 A follow-up by South Korean WG2 representatives requested evidence, names in Korean and justifications for adding certain of these characters, and noted that non-emphasised versions of the characters for the leaders' names already existed.
-A meeting of North and South Korean representatives from WG2 was convened in October 2001, which recommended 47 of the symbol characters for adding to Unicode, and suggested that the leaders' names and WPK symbols be raised for further discussion by WG2.